akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry's eyes scanned the far wall, unseeing.
 "They called me Lackland, for I had not a foot of earth to call mine.
 My father gave me silver and told me to wait.
 I waited while my brothers bled the land dry, and when the moment came, I took what was mine.
 I did not ask for a marriage to buy my way to the throne."

-The hall was still.
-Men who had grumbled over the cost of the Welsh campaign and the “aid” for the Empress’s wedding held their tongues.
-The King was leaving for Normandy in a fortnight, and when a king crossed the water, whispers multiplied.
+The hall was still for a moment.
+Men held their tongues who had earlier grumbled over costs of the Welsh campaign and the Empress’s wedding.

-The rhetoric was cut short by a dry, rhythmic rustle of parchment being squared up.
+The silence was broken by a dry, rhythmic rustle of parchment being squared up.

-Roger of Salisbury stepped into the light.
-He was a quiet, scholarly figure, his fingers stained with the permanent gray of ink—the second most powerful man in England and the keeper of the realm's cold reality.
+Roger, the Bishop of Salisbury, stepped into the light.
+Originally a priest, he was a quiet, scholarly figure, his fingers stained with the permanent gray of ink—the second most powerful man in England and the keeper of the realm's cold reality.

+Muted murmurs arose among the knights, barons and especially the churchmen.
+These latter had come to offer thanks for the King's success in Wales and to consecrate his hunt, but the hunt had failed, leaving them somewhat embarrassed, or so it seemed.
+The Archbishop of Canterbury sat gravely by the King's seat.
+The sharp tongued Bishop of Lincoln watched from up the back with cold interest.
+Various others, mostly local, looked at the crowd around them.

-Henry remained turned toward the fire, his shoulders rigid; thus, it fell to the Queen to anchor the moment.
+But Henry ignored them all, facing the flickering fire; thus, it fell to the Queen to anchor the moment.

 "Welcome, Lord Roger," she said, her voice cool and steady.
 "We were just speaking of the weight of legacy.
 I trust you bring the weight of the present to balance it?"